 • discuss your own ideas?

-• justify or critique the importance of sustainability?
+• justify or critique the importance of technology?

 Also known as the ‘hook’, the angle both narrows the focus of your article and grabs your reader’s interest.
 In news stories and most blogs, you’ll generally find the angle is in the lead sentence or first paragraph of the story.